If you continue your student job after completing your studies or get a part-time job

 If you have a part-time job and your contract does not include a termination notice, you will not need to submit a release certificate.
 Instead, you must submit a copy of your contract.
 If you do not have a contract, you must complete the form Disclosure of activity as an employee together with your employer.

-If you do it later, you will be subject to a suspension period and will not receive any benefits for the first 111 hours of unemployment.
+The general rule is that if you resign from your job, you will receive a quarantine period, meaning you will not be eligible for unemployment benefits for the first 111 hours of your unemployment.
 This corresponds to three weeks of full-time work.

-The suspension period can only be served during a period in which you have the right to benefits.
-Therefore, any periods in which, for example, you are taking a holiday or are not a jobseeker for other reasons will not count.
+The quarantine period can only be served during a period in which you are entitled to unemployment benefits.
+Periods where, for example, you are not registered as unemployed on jobnet.dk, are on holiday, or for other reasons are not actively seeking work, do not count.